JsCommunity/hashy/README.md

 ## How to use it?

-First, you may take a look at examples: using [callbacks](https://github.com/JsCommunity/hashy/blob/master/examples/callbacks.js), [promises](https://github.com/JsCommunity/hashy/blob/master/examples/promises.js) or [generators](https://github.com/JsCommunity/hashy/blob/master/examples/generators.js) (requires Node >= 0.11).
+First, you may take a look at examples: using [callbacks](https://github.com/JsCommunity/hashy/blob/master/examples/callbacks.js), [promises](https://github.com/JsCommunity/hashy/blob/master/examples/promises.js) or [async functions](https://github.com/JsCommunity/hashy/blob/master/examples/async.js) (requires Node >= 7.6).

 ### Creating a hash